cucumber/cucumber-jvm/cucumber-junit-platform-engine/README.md

 [Suites with different configurations](#suites-with-different-configurations) for a brief how to.

+##### Maven and Gradle workarounds

 Because Surefire and Gradle reports provide the results in a `<Class Name> - <Method Name>` format, only scenario names or example numbers are reported.
 This can make for hard to read reports.

-To improve the readability of the reports provide the `cucumber.junit-platform.naming-strategy` configuration parameter to Gradle.
-This will include the feature name as part of the test name.
+To improve the readability of the reports use the `cucumber.junit-platform.naming-strategy` configuration parameter.
+This  will include the feature name, scenario name, example number, ect in the report.

-##### Maven

 ```xml
 <plugin>